 Here’s where it gets really interesting, and expensive on your Astral Diamonds.
 Companions combined with Bonding Runestones are a vital part of building your stat pool.
-I would like to add that I despise Defender Companions as the active Companion, especially when I see other tanks with them.
+I would like to add that I despise Defender Companions as the Summoned Companion, especially when I see other tanks with them.
 They can get your DPS and Healer killed in some situations.
 We don’t need a petty dog to do our job for us.
-Anyway, having an ample supply of Active Bonus Companions will benefit you greatly and will change everything for you.
-There are many choices of Companions both active and just for the bonus they provide, but I’m going to talk about the five I use.
-Names will be colour-coded for rarity.
+Anyway, having an ample supply of Active Companions will benefit you greatly and will change everything for you.
+There are many choices of Companions both Summoned and just for the bonus they provide, but I’m going to talk about the five I use.
+Names will be colour-coded for Rank.

-- Intellect Devourer – (Active/Summoned) 3% Combat Advantage Bonus – 3x Bonding Runestones.
+- Intellect Devourer – (Summoned) 5% Combat Advantage Bonus – 3x Bonding Runestones.
 This Companion is great for me because it’s the only Striker Companion that has three Defense Slots (as far as I know) which is great for boosting my Damage Resistance even higher.
 Remember our Marks give us innate Combat Advantage, so this is perfect.